-Christchurch Girls' High School / Te Kura o Hine Waiora is a learning environment that values its rich tradition, realises the importance of innovation and pursues excellence in all its endeavours.
-Underpinning all that the school undertakes are the school values of Manaakitanga (respect and dignity), Whanaungatanga (belonging and relationships), Aroha (empathy and concern for others) and Rangatiratanga (courage and strength to lead).
+Christchurch Girls' High School/Te Kura o Hine Waiora, welcomes you to a vibrant, positive and caring community where we celebrate our culture, value diversity, promote inclusivity and create a sense of belonging.
+Our values of Manaakitanga (respect and dignity), whanaungatanga (belonging and relationships), aroha (empathy and concern for others) and rangatiratanga (courage and strength to lead) are at the centre of all that we do.